TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 stores finder objects rather than being limited to :term:`importer` objects).
 In this way, the expensive search for a particular :term:`path entry` location's :term:`path entry finder` need only be done once.
-User code is free to remove cache entries from :data:`sys.path_importer_cache` forcing the path based finder to perform the path entry search again [#fnpic]_.
+User code is free to remove cache entries kutoka :data:`sys.path_importer_cache` forcing the path based finder to perform the path entry search again [#fnpic]_.

 If the path entry is not present in the cache, the path based finder iterates